Mary Portas is founder and chief creative officer of Portas.

-Mary started out her career at Harrods and Topshop before making her name as the Creative Director of Harvey Nichols.
+Before Mary founded Portas a little over twenty years ago, she made an indelible mark on British retail.
+Her career started at Harrods and Topshop before Mary made her name in retail as the Creative Director of Harvey Nichols.
 Here, Mary was on the board by her early thirties and worked hard to transform the department store into London’s sexiest fashion destination.

 Mary is known to the nation as Mary Queen of Shops from the award-winning TV series for the BBC.

-Mary is a regular contributor to national media on retail and consumerism, she has published three books, advised the Government on the future of High Streets with a report created by Portas, launched her own fashion label as well as kickstarting the return of British manufacturing with her brand Kinky Knickers.
+Mary has published three books, advised the Government on the future of High Streets with a report created by Portas, launched her own fashion label as well as kickstarting the return of British manufacturing with her brand Kinky Knickers.

 Work Like a Woman/ POP culture